 Drug & Alcohol Awareness

 Much has been written in recent years about the health benefits of moderate alcohol use.
-Unfortunately, that information has also been viewed by some as permission to continue their ongoing abuse of alcohol.
+Unfortunately, that information has also been viewed by some as permission to consume alcohol in excess.
 Likewise, while there are valid medical reasons to take legally prescribed drugs, it is not uncommon for an individual to lose control over their use of those medications and, in some instances, advance to such risk-taking behavior as seeking illegal drugs as substitutions.

 Once an addiction begins, it can carry a host of additional issues, including the loss of self-control, judgment, motivation, memory, and the ability to learn.
 People who choose to abuse alcohol and/or drugs run the risk of incurring serious health problems such as high blood pressure, increased risk of cancer, heart disease, hepatitis, cirrhosis, alcoholism, drug addiction, brain damage, and, in extreme cases, sudden death.
 Additionally, individuals with substance abuse problems pose a serious risk to themselves and to others when they elect to drive under the influence.

-If you or someone you know needs assistance or would like more information about what services are available in your area, please contact:
+If you need assistance or would like more information about what services are available in your area, please refer to the contact information listed below to speak with a member of Counseling Services at Athens Technical College: